 |Investment cost savings||Less windmills to produce the same amount of energy||9.3|

 |Reduced maintenance costs||10%||0.2|

-Summary of savings generated by epoxy flooring blades
+Summary of savings generated by epoxy rotor blades

 DID YOU KNOW?

-Wind energy products account for the largest segment of epoxy applications, using up to 51,400 tonnes of epoxy resins produced by ERC members every year.
+The wind energy sector accounts for a segment of epoxy applications that uses 40, 000 tonnes of epoxy resins produced by Epoxy Europe members every year.

-Together with electronics, they account for 69,000 tonnes annually, representing the largest segment of epoxy applications in Europe.
+The energy sector accounts for 81,000 tonnes of epoxy resins annually, representing the second largest segment of epoxy applications in Europe.